 - Is non-binary (and so will appear optically single at JWST resolution)

-Searching SIMBAD, we find that HD 190360 (=GJ 777 A) will serve as a good reference as it is nearby (RA: 19 23 Dec: 33 13, i.e., ~9 degrees separation from our science target), has spectral type G7 with K mag = 4.08, and it is a known RV planet host star with extensive observations that rule out binarity.
-(It does have a suspected co-moving companion red dwarf GJ 777 B, but at a very wide separation that places it outside of the MIRI coronagraphic field of view entirely.)
-We note that HD 190360 is itself a known exoplanet host star, with a 1.6 MJup planet in a 4AU orbit and is an inner Neptune-mass planet.
+1 It does have a suspected co-moving companion red dwarf GJ 777 B, but at a very wide separation that places it outside of the MIRI coronagraphic field of view entirely.
+We also note that HD 190360 is itself a known exoplanet host star, with a 1.6 MJup planet in a 4AU orbit and is an inner Neptune-mass planet.
 Neither planet can be spatially resolved by JWST, with projected separations <1 lambda/D at MIRI wavelengths.
-Furthermore, the estimated age of this star is > 6–7 Gyr, putting the Jovian planet below MIRI's detection floor.
+Furthermore, the estimated age of this star is > 6–7 Gyr, putting the Jovian planet below MIRI's detection floor.)

 For our overall program, we'll be making observations in the three 4QPM filters: F1065C, F1140C and F1550C.
-We note that there is a degree of freedom involved in the ordering of activities in programs that constitute of observations of the same target in multiple filters: for our program we will be choosing to sequentially expose in each filter between spacecraft maneuvers (slews and rolls) in order to minimize overheads.
-Note that this re-ordering of visits can (slightly) trade efficiency against temporal proximity of the PSF calibrators and science targets in the same filter (see JWST Coronagraphic Sequences and MIRI Coronagraphic Best Practices).
+We note that there is a degree of freedom involved in the ordering of activities in programs that constitute of observations of the same target in multiple filters: for our program we will be choosing to sequentially expose in each filter between spacecraft maneuvers (slews and rolls) in order to minimize overheads (according to the optimal efficiency strategy).
+Note that this re-ordering of visits can (slightly) trade efficiency against temporal proximity of the PSF calibrators and science targets in the same filter (see JWST Coronagraphic Sequences and MIRI Coronagraphic Recommended Strategies).